 Results of our Example¶

 Our filters returned 3 subjects.
 This is because filters across different categories are "Anded", meaning they have to meet the other category and this different category.
-In our project, only 3 subjects have met the birth sex filter (female OR unknown sex - same category) AND the subject age filter (between the ages of 5 and 50 years old - different category).
+In our project, only 3 subjects have met the birth sex filter (female OR unknown sex - Ored because these filters are in the same category) AND the subject age filter (between the ages of 5 and 50 years old - Anded because this filter is in a different category).

 We can click on the Advanced tab and view our filter tree branching off from a single Logical Operator (see image below).
 The filter tree is automatically crafted as we select our filters.